FedAT: A High-Performance and Communication-Efficient Federated Learning System with Asynchronous Tiers: Related Work

+\textbf{Asynchronous FL Frameworks}.
+Asynchronism is widely used in distributed systems for shortening overall running time~\cite{mnih2016asynchronous, fan2020adaptive, lian2018asynchronous,han2015giraph}.
+Asynchronous FL frameworks~\cite{xie2019asynchronous,chen2019asynchronous,lu2019differentially} allow wait-free communication and computation in order to address the straggler problem.
+These asynchronous approaches, however, suffer from high communication costs as they require much more frequent communications between clients and the server.
+Worse, frequent aggregation on the server side may lead to slow convergence speed.

-\subsection{Communication-efficient Federated Optimization}
+\subsection{Communication-Efficient Federated Optimization}

 McMahan et al. propose a FL approach called FedAvg~\cite{mcmahan2017communication}, where instead of communicating after every iteration, each client performs multiple iterations of SGD to compute a weight update.
 By reducing the communication frequency, FedAvg reduces the communication cost and can work with partial client participation.
 In a follow-up work, Kone{\v{c}}n{\`y} et al.~\cite{konevcny2016federated} propose two approaches to reduce the uplink communication costs, i.e., structured updates and sketched updates, combined with probabilistic quantization.
-This approach, however, significantly slows down the convergence speed in terms of SGD iterations.
+These two approaches, however, are only suitable for i.i.d. settings in FL.
+For Non-i.i.d. settings, they can significantly slow down the convergence speed in terms of SGD iterations.